-In order to move money, you’ll need to connect your bank accounts to your Payments powered by Dwolla account and verify it.
-You can add two bank accounts to your Dwolla Payments' settings.
+1. In order to move money, you’ll need to connect your bank accounts to your Dwolla Payments account.
+You can add up to 6 bank accounts to your Dwolla Payments settings.

-To add a funding source to accept and send payments, go to main Settings → Online Payments → Dwolla Payments settings page and click the "+ add new bank account" button:
+To add a funding source to accept and send payments, click ''+ add account button'':

-You will see a pop-up with the most popular bank unions.
+2. You will see a pop-up with the most popular bank unions.
 You can search for your bank or credit union or select from the list below.
-You can choose either the Instant or Micro-deposits verification method:
+You can choose either Instant or Micro-deposits verification methods:

-Instant Account Verification uses the same login credentials you use on your bank’s website and securely verifies that you own the account within seconds.
-The banking information you enter is not stored by Dwolla or software:
+Instant Account Verification uses the same login credentials you use on your bank’s website, and securely verifies that you own the account within seconds.
+The banking information you enter is not stored by Dwolla or our system.

-Then, you will need to return to Dwolla Payments Settings and click “Verify” next to your bank.
+Then, you will need to return to Bank Accounts tab and click “Verify” next to your bank.
 Enter the amounts of the two deposits you received from Dwolla in your bank account (e.g., $0.03 and $0.12).

 After you enter the two amounts correctly, your bank account will be successfully connected with Dwolla so you can easily transfer money in and out.

 - The “account name” is for your reference only.
 Pick something that describes the account so you’ll remember it later.
 For example “B of A -- checking” or “My Savings Account #4”.